-Students complete a senior geography project (SGP) in the Preliminary course and must undertake 10 hours of fieldwork in both the Preliminary and HSC courses.
-Students will be required to submit both oral and written geographic reports.
+Students complete a geographical investigation and must undertake 10 hours of fieldwork in both the Preliminary and HSC courses.
+Students will be required to submit both oral and written geographic reports through the year and complete a final HSC examination.